UBB-SDI-23/Lab-5x-assignments/README.md

 This is a long term setup: you will keep working like this for the forseeable future, so choose your teammate accordingly.

-Ideally, each student should be part of one team.
+Ideally, each team should have `2` members.
 However, where there are an odd number of students in a lab group or when your lab teacher admits exceptions we will also allow teams of `3` people: `Alice`, `Bob` and `Charlie`.
 They will work like this:
 - `Alice` write a frontend for `Bob`'s REST API.
 - `Bob` writes a frontend for `Charlie`' REST API.
 - `Charlie` write a frontend for `Alice`'s REST API.